winglang/gtm/docs/use-cases/bots.md

 ## Fin

-And that's it!
-You now have a fully working Slack bot that can generate images using OpenAI's API.
+Thats it!
+You now have a fully functioning Slack bot deployed to AWS.
+You can now mention your bot in a channel and see the magic happen.